-Wood is a classic knife handle material that feels good in the hand.
+This classic knife handle material feels good in the hand.
 However, wood can hold on to bacteria and is not as durable as other materials.

 When shopping for a chef’s knife, you may come across some unfamiliar terms.
 Here’s a brief glossary of important terms to know.

 Tang: The tang of a knife is the part of the blade that extends into the handle and holds it in place.
 If you look at a good chef’s knife, you’ll generally see a strip of metal running through the middle of the handle; that’s the tang.
 A full tang, which is the most desirable, is thick enough to show on both the top and the bottom of the handle.
 Full-tang knives are very stable and feel balanced in the hand.
 A partial tang extends only down the top or bottom of the handle.

 Edge: The edge of a chef’s knife is the sharp side.

 Spine: The spine of a chef’s knife is the slightly flattened side of the blade that isn’t sharp.

 Point: The point of a knife blade is its very tip.

 Blade: This term refers to the entire knife, save the handle.